SharpFocus Part 1: Understanding Code Through Data Flow

 Summary

-SharpFocus brings this capability to C# development through Visual Studio Code integration.
-The tool builds on established research in static analysis, implementing algorithms for control flow analysis, dependency tracking, and alias reasoning.
+SharpFocus brings that to C# in Visual Studio Code, built on established static-analysis work: control flow analysis, dependency tracking, and alias reasoning.
+The next part gets into how that’s actually built.

-Next in this series: Part 2: The Analysis Engine examines the technical implementation: how control flow graphs are constructed, how dependency information propagates, and how the analysis handles complex language features.
+Next in this series: Part 2: The Analysis Engine goes under the hood, how the control flow graph is built, how dependency information propagates, and how the analysis copes with the trickier parts of the language.